Chapter 1 : The Battle

-“The calm before the storm,” Hermione muttered to herself, as she watched the blue sky be blanketed by black storm clouds through her bedroom window at Grimmauld Place.
+“The calm before the storm,” Hermione muttered to herself, watching the blue sky become blanketed by black storm clouds through her bedroom window at 12 Grimmauld Place.

-Of course, it wasn’t just the weather that Hermione was thinking about, but also the war that was raging on the wizarding world.
+Of course, it wasn’t just the weather that Hermione was thinking about.

-It had been several months since any news of Lord Voldemort, and Harry Ron and Hermione had been using this time to capture horcruxes.
-They had succeeded in finding and destroying five, and knew that they were close to killing Voldemort for good.
+A near year had passed since the death of Dumbledore, and it had been several months since any solid news of Lord Voldemort’s whereabouts.
+Harry, Ron and Hermione had been using this break between battles to capture horcruxes.
+They had succeeded in finding and destroying five, and knew that they were close to destroying Voldemort for good.

 She was embarrassed to admit it, but she was scared.
 For once, Hermione did not “know it all”.

-She felt herself mentally and physically prepared for what she was going to experience in the battle.
-She was ready.
+She felt herself mentally and physically prepared for what she was going to experience.
+The chances they were walking in to battle was high, and she was ready.
 But it did not make the situation any less terrifying.

 With one last look around, Hermione pulled herself together and stood up, breathing deeply as she walked towards her bed, packing the last few items.